bozuko/bozuko/content/app/privacy.md

     Bozuko collects the following types of information from users of the Site:

-    1. Personal Information: Personally identifiable information (ìPersonal Informationî) is information that can be used to identify or contact you, such as your name, email address, mailing address, telephone number or similar information.
+    1. Personal Information: Personally identifiable information (‚ÄúPersonal Information‚Äù) is information that can be used to identify or contact you, such as your name, email address, mailing address, telephone number or similar information.
 The Personally Information that you provide will be used by Bozuko only in accordance with this Privacy Policy.
 Examples of Personal Information that we may collect from you are:

-        * your name, e-mail address, mailing address and other information you choose to provide us if you are a Registered User or otherwise asked to provide such information, such as Facebook account information that you provide in connection with your use of Bozukoís Services;
+        * your name, e-mail address, mailing address and other information you choose to provide us if you are a Registered User or otherwise asked to provide such information, such as Facebook account information that you provide in connection with your use of Bozuko‚Äôs Services;

         * information provided by winners of sweepstakes offered through the Services; and